mame82/P4wnP1-Wiki/docs/Contributing-Subfolder/Other-Ways-to-Contribute.md

 * `_text_` italic
 * `[display-name](page-name.md)` internal link

+!!! note
-**Note:** internal links use relative links instead of absolute.
+    internal links use relative links instead of absolute.
     Use `../` to access the parent directory.
 So if you have this directory structure,
 ```
 ├── Backdoor-Subfolder
 │   ├── Backdoor-Commands.md (the file you are editing)